-She is known to television audiences, as Nancy McNally on The West Wing and Gloria Akalitus on Nurse Jackie.
+Anna Deavere Smith is perhaps best known to television audiences as Nancy McNally on The West Wing and Gloria Akalitus on Nurse Jackie.

-She is the recipient of many awards, among them two Obies, two Tony nominations, the prestigious MacArthur (“genius”) prize, and the Gish Award.
-She was runner up for the Pulitzer Prize in Drama for her play Fires in the Mirror.
-Honorary degrees are numerous and include those from Juilliard, Barnard, the University of Pennsylvania, Wesleyan, Williams College, Northwestern University as well as many others.
+Smith is the recipient of numerous awards, among them the National Humanities Medal, presented to her by President Obama in 2013.
+She has been the recipient of the prestigious MacArthur Award, The Dorothy and Lillian Gish Prize, two tony nominations, and two Obies.
+She was runner up for the Pulitzer Prize in Drama for her play Fires In the Mirror.
+Honorary degrees include those from Yale University, Juilliard, Barnard, the University of Pennsylvania, Radcliffe, Wesleyan, Williams College, Northwestern University as well as many others.